mwmlln/shinju_select/README.md

   **Delete profile Page** - Registered users can delete their own profile

   **Review Page** - List all the reviews users have created.
-List is also a link to the product so that  shoppers can easily navigate to interested product detail page.
+List is also a link to the product detail page so that shoppers can easily navigate to interested product detail page.

   **Create Review Page** - Shoppers who purchased products can create reviews to share their opinion of the product in this page.

-  **About the site page** – Information about the site is provided on this page.
+  **About the company page** – Information about the site and the company is provided on this page.

   **Delivery info page** – Information about the delivery is provided on this page.

   **Admin page** - This page is restricted to the site administrator and is used for general site management.
-  Product section in admin site is customised for adding a new product with images together.
+Pages are customized for easy site maintenace.

   **Product manage page** - Admin user can add a new product in this page.
+Currenty only product infomation without images can be created.
+Images need to be uploaded in the admin page where product section is custmized for product and images upload at the same time.

  **Planned Features:**